oleks/git-cli-qsg/README.md

 ## In Comparison to Other Options

 Git provides you with many of the features of a popular distributed revision control service (e.g., Dropbox).
+Storing ill-supported files in Git, is not necessarily less efficient than storing them in such services, in terms of space.
 The Git workflow however, is more explicit, where it is your responsibility to initiate synchronization, and to handle synchronization conflicts when they arise.
 This has the added-in benefit, that with due patience, no messy synchronizations take place.

 ## GitHub